This post may contain affiliate links. Please read my Terms of Service for details. As an Amazon Associate I earn from qualifying purchases.

 I’ve had the privilege of visiting the Bahamas a few times now, and a few different resorts there.
 In this post I’ll give my aquatic recommendations, as well as share the recipe for Bahamas’ famous rum punch.
-If you are just here for the cocktail, feel free to scroll straight down to that part. 😉 You can check out my delicious, Nassau dining recommendations in my travel + recipe post for Coconut French Toast!
+If you are just here for the cocktail, skip straight to the drink by clicking here. 😉 You can check out my delicious, Nassau dining recommendations in my travel + recipe post for Coconut French Toast!

 If you are going to the Bahamas looking for a beautiful beach, I recommend staying at The Ocean Club or The Cove at The Atlantis.
 Of course, being a Four Seasons property, The Ocean Club is luxurious.
 And you have quick access to their amazing One and Only beach bar.

 The Atlantis has a couple beautiful, private beaches of their own.
 They were surprising quiet, as it seems most resort goers were attracted to the pools.
 I really question who designed their strange yellow & brown bonnet beach chairs.. but after a few rum punches I forgot to care.

 If a nice beach is a priority for you, I recommend skipping Baha Mar.
 While they have a fun pool advantage, which I will mention below, they are set more inland with just a tiny and crowded beach strip.

 Pools!
 Between the three resorts, there is such a difference when it comes to the pools.
 The Ocean Club has a beautiful pool set just off the beach.
 Go there for peaceful luxury.